smendoza787/updatedportfolio/README.md

 My name is Sergio and I'm an aspiring web developer based in Las Vegas, NV.
-This project is going to be an update of my personal website using Ruby on Rails, and will also my personal blog.
+This project is going to be an update of my personal website using Ruby on Rails, and will also be used as my personal blog.
+I'm really excited about learning web development and soon hope to get a position as a junior web developer.

 # Project Goals
 * I hope to learn more about creating full stack web applications with Ruby and